 GROS VENTRE TRIBE v.
-UNITED STATES (No. 04-36167) - On November 13, 2006, the U.S. Court of Appeals for the Ninth Circuit issued its opinion in a case that involves a breach of trust claim by the Gros Ventre and Assiniboine Tribes of the Fort Belknap Reservation against the United States for permitting the operation of two cyanide heap-leach gold mines located adjacent to the Reservation that have had and continue to have devastating impacts on the Tribes' water and cultural resources.
-According to the three-judge panel opinion, Tribal claims for breach of trust, which arise from the treaties signed decades ago, must be raised in the context of other federal statutes.
-This is potentially very damaging as precedent.
+UNITED STATES (No. 04-36167) - On May 10, 2007, the Tribal Supreme Court Project hosted a conference call to discuss a potential petition for cert in Gros Ventre Tribes v.
+U.S., a case that involves a breach of trust claim by the Gros Ventre and Assiniboine Tribes of the Fort Belknap Reservation against the United States for permitting the operation of two cyanide heap-leach gold mines located adjacent to the Reservation that have had and continue to have devastating impacts on the Tribes' water and cultural resources.
+According to the Ninth Circuit opinion, Tribal claims for breach of trust, which arise from the treaties signed decades ago, must be raised in the context of other federal statutes.
 Further, the panel held that even if the Tribes do have a common law trust obligation that could be tied to a statutorily mandated duty, there is no affirmative duty here requiring the federal agency to regulate third parties to protect what the Court termed to be "non-Tribal" resources.
-The Project was contacted by the attorneys for the Tribes who assisted in the preparation of the petition for rehearing/rehearing en banc.
-The United States filed its response to the petition for rehearing/rehearing en banc.
-The Project is working with the attorneys representing the Tribe as they consider whether to file a petition for writ of certiorari.
+The petition for cert, if filed, is currently due on June 14, 2007.

-AGUA CALIENTE V. SUPERIOR COURT (No. S123832) - On March 1, 2007, the California Supreme Court denied the Tribe's petition for rehearing to review a 4 to 3 decision in which the court resolved the question of whether the Fair Political Practices Commission, a state agency with enforcement powers, can file a lawsuit against the Agua Caliente Band of Cahuilla Indians in state court for the Tribe's alleged failure to comply with the reporting requirements for campaign contributions under state law governing state elections.
+AGUA CALIENTE V. SUPERIOR COURT (No. S123832) - On May 9, 2007, Justice Kennedy granted the Tribe's motion for extension of time to file its petition for cert from May 29 to July 28, 2007.
+The Tribe may seek review of the December 21, 2006, California Supreme Court's 4-to-3 decision in which the court resolved the question of whether the Fair Political Practices Commission, a state agency with enforcement powers, can file a lawsuit against the Agua Caliente Band of Cahuilla Indians in state court for the Tribe's alleged failure to comply with the reporting requirements for campaign contributions under state law governing state elections.
 The Tribe argued that, as a federally recognized Indian tribe, it was immune from suit under the doctrine of tribal sovereign immunity.
 The California Supreme Court held that, "[i]n light of evolving United States Supreme Court precedent and the constitutionally significant importance of the state's ability to provide a transparent election process with rules that apply equally to all parties who enter the electoral fray," the Tribe is not entitled to raise the defense of tribal sovereign immunity under the specific facts and narrow circumstances present in this case.
 The Court found that, although the doctrine of tribal sovereign immunity has long-standing application under federal law, the state's exercise of state sovereignty in the form of regulating its electoral process is protected under the Tenth Amendment and the guarantee clause of the U.S. Constitution.
-On March 1, 2007, the court denied the Tribe's petition for rehearing.
-The Tribal Supreme Court Project continues to work with the Tribe and its attorneys in relation to a petition for a writ of certiorari.

-FORD MOTOR Co. v.
+FORD MOTOR CO. v.
 TODECHEENE (No. 02-17048) - On February 1, 2007, in response to a petition for rehearing filed by the Navajo Nation, the U.S. Court of Appeals for the Ninth Circuit found that, based on the recent en banc opinion in Smith v.
-Salish Kootenai College, they "cannot say that the tribal courts in this case plainly lack jurisdiction over the dispute among Ford Motor Company, the Todecheenes and the
+Salish Kootenai College, they "cannot say that the tribal courts in this case plainly lack jurisdiction over the dispute among Ford Motor Company, the Todecheenes and the Navajo Nation."

-Navajo Nation."
 This case involves the scope of tribal civil jurisdiction over a products liability action arising out of an accident on the Navajo Reservation on a road wholly owned by the Nation.
 The Todecheene family filed a wrongful death action in Navajo tribal court, and Ford filed in U.S. District Court challenging the Navajo court's jurisdiction.
 The Ninth Circuit remanded the case to the district court with instructions to stay proceedings pending exhaustion of tribal court proceedings, including appellate review.